OOI-RCA-APL/ceres/docs/development.md

 ```

 The `C` collation is recommended rather than required.
 Ceres names its own collation when it orders
-text, so ordering does not depend on how the database was created, and the harness checks the
+text so ordering does not depend on how the database was created, and the harness checks the
 collation on startup only to keep the test database representative of the recommended deployment.
-See `2026-07-27-string-ordering-design.md`.
+`tests/test_ordering.py` pins the promised order.

-The database is deliberately separate from the one a local deployment uses, because the suite
+The database is deliberately separate from the one a local deployment uses because the suite
 deletes rows and drops schemas wholesale.
 Set `CERES_TEST_POSTGRES_URL` to point somewhere else.

-Every test gets a private schema, so the two runs assert exactly the same things.
+Every test gets a private schema so the two runs assert exactly the same things.
 Two modules are
 backend-specific by nature and stay that way: `tests/test_migrations.py` reads `sqlite_master`, and
 `tests/test_migrations_postgres.py` replays the migrations against PostgreSQL on either run.